 Whether you DIY or hire a professional to do the job, it is imperative that your property is protected during interior demolition.
 Failing to utilize the proper tools and techniques during an interior demolition is a sure-fire way to end up with a dirt and dust-ridden home.

 Before swinging the first hammer, get yourself into the mindset that demolition is a project in itself, not just a means of getting to the "real" project.
 Whether you're planning a bathroom remodel, kitchen upgrade, or new construction, demolition must be safely completed first.
 Once demolition is safely completed, you can proceed to the next stages of your project.
 Here are the steps you should follow before beginning a demolition project to be sure it goes properly...

 Removing an old fence post can be a pain in the neck (or back).
 Not only are fence posts set in a concrete footing typically two feet underground, but if the post has become rotten and is no longer sturdy, it will make removing it even more complicated.

 If you live somewhere that experiences bitter cold winters, you'll want to inspect your house after the last freeze to make sure it hasn't sprouted any new issues.
 Go over this quick checklist to make sure your home is ready for spring.

 A complete bathroom remodel costs between $3,000 and $12,000 on average; but for a luxury remodel, it isn't uncommon to pay $50,000 or more.
 Whatever size bathroom remodel you're doing, this guide will shed some light on how to budget properly and save money in the process.

-Bathroom demolition takes some experience and handiwork, as there is so much plumbing and water crammed into a small space.
-Demolishing the bathroom yourself can save money, but things can go sideways rather quickly if even the slightest mistake is made.
+Bathroom demolition takes some experience and handiwork due to the amount of plumbing (and water) in such a small area.
+Demolishing your bathroom yourself could save you money, but things can go sideways rather quickly if even the slightest mistake is made.